makrai/notes/turton21-sem-feature-bert-repl4nlp.md

 * Binder+ (2016) proposed an intuitive embedding space where
   * each dimension is based on one of 65 core semantic features
   * a small data-set of 535 words, limiting its uses
-* Utsumi, 2018, 2020; Turton+ 2020: Binder features can be derived from static
+* Utsumi, (2018, 2020); Turton+ (2020): Binder features can be derived from
-  embeddings and successfully extrapolated to a large new vocabulary
+  static embeddings and successfully extrapolated to a large new vocabulary
-* this paper demonstrates that Binder features can be derived from the BERT
+* this paper demonstrates that Binder features can be derived from BERT
   * insights into how semantic features are represented across layers
   * The results supported the findings of Jawahar+ (2019) that semantic information tends to be represented in the later layers of BERT